mode19/humanreadable/docs/_posts/2017-01-09-javascript-JSON-formatting.md

 };
 {% endhighlight %}

-formatted with the line of code:
+Pass it to the stringify function with the following parameters:

 {% highlight javascript %}
 var str = JSON.stringify( json, null, 4);
 {% endhighlight %}

-The end result is a string that is nicely formatted and readable:
+The end result is a string that is indented and formatted as a JSON string:

 ```
 {